Chart Color Schemes

 Glen Waverley - East hosts an older demographic, ranking in the top quartile nationwide

-The median age in Glen Waverley - East is 42 years, which is significantly higher than Greater Melbourne's average of 37 and Australia's average of 38 years.
-The 75-84 age group constitutes 8.1% of the population, compared to a lower representation of the 25-34 cohort at 10.5%.
-According to post-2021 Census data, the 15 to 24 age group has increased from 13.5% to 14.0%, while the 65 to 74 cohort has decreased from 10.5% to 9.7%.
-By 2041, population forecasts indicate substantial demographic changes in Glen Waverley - East.
-Notably, the 85+ age group is projected to grow by 102%, reaching 1,578 people from a current figure of 781.
-Conversely, the 5-14 age cohort is expected to decline by 101 people.
+The median age in Glen Waverley - East is 42 years, which is significantly higher than Greater Melbourne's average of 37 and Australia's national average of 38 years.
+The age group of 75-84 years shows a strong representation at 8.1%, compared to Greater Melbourne, while the 25-34 cohort is less prevalent at 10.5%.
+According to post-2021 Census data, the 15 to 24 age group has increased from 13.5% to 14.0% of the population.
+Conversely, the 65 to 74 age group has declined from 10.5% to 9.7%.
+Population forecasts for the year 2041 indicate substantial demographic changes in Glen Waverley - East.
+The 85+ age group is projected to grow by 102%, reaching 1,578 people from 781, while the 5 to 14 age group is forecasted to decline by 101 people.